Differential graded algebras for trivalent plane graphs and their representations: Introduction

 \subsection{Acknowledgements}

 The author, who was partially supported by the National Science Foundation under grant DMS-1547145, is also grateful to a number of people who influenced this paper.
 Emmy Murphy initially suggested this project, and provided helpful explanations of the underlying contact-geometric picture for the commutative case, especially in the early stages of this work.
-Though a discussion of Legendrian weaves remains in the background, discussions about them with Roger Casals and Honghao Gao have influenced the expositional structure of this paper.
+Discussions about Legendrian weaves with Roger Casals and Honghao Gao have influenced the expositional structure of this paper.
 Furthermore, encouragement from Honghao Gao helped to prevent this paper from entering development limbo.
+Almost all simplifications, clarifications, and corrections made from the first version of this article, as well as the inclusion of Section \ref{ssec:intro_contact}, were precipitated by the comments of two anonymous referees, whom I thank for reading the paper closely.